 - 21. Explain why it is easier to climb a mountain on a zigzag path rather than one straight up the side.
 Is your increase in gravitational potential energy the same in both cases?
 Is your energy consumption the same in both? - 22.
 Do you do work on the outside world when you rub your hands together to warm them?
 What is the efficiency of this activity? - 23.
 Shivering is an involuntary response to lowered body temperature.
 What is the efficiency of the body when shivering, and is this a desirable value? - 24.
-Discuss the relative effectiveness of dieting and exercise in losing weight, noting that most athletic activities consume food energy at a rate of 400 to 500 W, while a single cup of yogurt can contain 1360 kJ (325 kcal).
-Specifically, is it likely that exercise alone will be sufficient to lose weight?
-You may wish to consider that regular exercise may increase the metabolic rate, whereas protracted dieting may reduce it.
+Discuss the relative impact of dieting and exercise, noting that most athletic activities consume food energy at a rate of 400 to 500 W, while a single cup of yogurt can contain 1360 kJ (325 kcal).

 - 25. What is the difference between energy conservation and the law of conservation of energy?
 Give some examples of each. - 26.
-If the efficiency of a coal-fired electrical generating plant is 35%, then what do we mean when we say that energy is a conserved quantity? - 4.
-Suppose a car travels 108 km at a speed of 30.0 m/s, and uses 2.0 gal of gasoline.
+If the efficiency of a coal-fired electrical generating plant is 35%, then what do we mean when we say that energy is a conserved quantity? - (a) Calculate the work done on a 1500-kg elevator car by its cable to lift it 40.0 m at constant speed, assuming friction averages 100 N. (b) What is the work done on the elevator car by the gravitational force in this process? (c) What is the total work done on the elevator car?

+- Suppose a car travels 108 km at a speed of 30.0 m/s, and uses 2.0 gal of gasoline.
 Only 30% of the gasoline goes into useful work by the force that keeps the car moving at constant speed despite friction.
-(See Table 7.1 for the energy content of gasoline.) (a) What is the magnitude of the force exerted to keep the car moving at constant speed? (b) If the required force is directly proportional to speed, how many gallons will be used to drive 108 km at a speed of 28.0 m/s?

-5. Calculate the work done by an 85.0-kg man who pushes a crate 4.00 m up along a ramp that makes an angle of 20.0° with the horizontal.
-(See Figure 7.34.)
+(See Table 7.1 for the energy content of gasoline.) (a) What is the magnitude of the force exerted to keep the car moving at constant speed? (b) If the required force is directly proportional to speed, how many gallons will be used to drive 108 km at a speed of 28.0 m/s? - 5.
+Calculate the work done by an 85.0-kg man who pushes a crate 4.00 m up along a ramp that makes an angle of 20.0° with the horizontal.
+(See Figure 7.32.)
 He exerts a force of 500 N on the crate parallel to the ramp and moves at a constant speed.
 Be certain to include the work he does on the crate and on his body to get up the ramp.

-Figure 7.34 A man pushes a crate up a ramp.
+FIGURE 7.32 A man pushes a crate up a ramp.

-6. How much work is done by the boy pulling his sister 30.0 m in a wagon as shown in Figure 7.35?
+How much work is done by the boy pulling his sister 30.0 m in a wagon as shown in Figure 7.33?
 Assume no friction acts on the wagon.

-Figure 7.35 The boy does work on the system of the wagon and the child when he pulls them as shown.
+FIGURE 7.33 The boy does work on the system of the wagon and the child when he pulls them as shown.